justine627/Datathon/README.md

 - `kagglehub` (imported but unused beyond the commented example)
 - Standard library: `os`, `time`

-Designed to run in the Kaggle `kaggle/python` Docker image (no internet access, no GPU required — `isGpuEnabled: false`, `isInternetEnabled: false` per notebook metadata).

 ## Important Random Seeds / Settings

 - `random_state=42` is set on every LightGBM (`LGBMRegressor`) and XGBoost (`XGBRegressor`) model instance, for both the hyperparameter search and final fits.